Super-HD/motion-surveillance-system/README.md

-      'Motion Surveillance System that will utilize webcams to provide live streaming functionality alongside motion detection video snapshots.
+Motion Surveillance System that will utilize webcams to provide live streaming functionality alongside motion detection video snapshots.
 Front-End will be Developed using the MEAN Stack, & Back-End using C++.
-Server + Storage Solution will utilize AWS.'
+Server + Storage Solution will utilize AWS.